forem/forem/.github/PULL_REQUEST_TEMPLATE.md

      Before submitting a Pull Request, please ensure you've done the following:
      - 📖 Read the DEV Contributing Guide, https://github.com/thepracticaldev/dev.to/blob/master/CONTRIBUTING.md#create-a-pull-request and the Code of Conduct, https://github.com/thepracticaldev/dev.to/blob/master/CODE_OF_CONDUCT.md
      - 👷‍♀️ Create small PRs.
-This is not always possible, but in general it is.
+While this is not always possible, in many cases, it is.
      - ✅ Provided tests for your changes
      - 📝 Use descriptive commit messages
      - 📗 Updated any relevant documentation and added any necessary screenshots